 Rabat the capitol, Marrakech and Casablanca (among other cities), seem more sophisticated than others - sporting cinema, theaters and new and interesting architecture.
 But they also maintain their medinas of small, winding streets chock-a-block with homes, restaurants, vendors and shops hawking all kinds of goods and produce.

 (There are three groups of pictures here; please don't stop with the Hassan II mosque.
 Click a thumbnail image once to enlarge; click within the right or left side of the image to advance or go back - or use your right and left arrows.
 Please give the thumbnails time to populate before a larger image will open; there are many - enjoy them as thumbnails while you wait.)
-A larger album is saved on Facebook if you wish to see more: https://www.facebook.com/media/set/?set=a.1973768762690758&type=1&l=2f1782afcd
+A larger album is saved on Facebook if you are a Facebook user and wish to see more: www.facebook.com/media/set/?set=a.1973768762690758&type=1&l=2f1782afcd